Clicky

 The harness attaches to the car seat belt via a strong metal carabiner.
 Kurgo recommends using the carabiner to attach it directly to the seat belt, although for more freedom a longer tether is included.
 This might be good for dogs that aren’t used to being restrained in the car – but I would prefer to use the direct attachment if possible as tethers can provide too much slack in a collision.
 The Kurgo also only attaches to the seat belt in a single place, while the Sleepypod has the seat belt go through two loops.

 One of the great things about the Tru-Fit is that it makes an excellent walking harness.
-Unlike the Sleepypod, which is too heavy and restrictive, the Kurgo is suited to being an everyday harness.
+Unlike the Sleepypod, which is too heavy and restrictive, I think the Kurgo is more suited to being an everyday harness.
 The padded chest section is also great if your dog pulls, as it prevents chafing or choking.
 It’s not the easiest harness to put on though.

 A bonus is the Kurgo comes with the company’s lifetime warranty for manufacturing defects.
 If the product breaks at any time due to a problem with how it was made, Kurgo will replace it for free.
 It’s also available in sizes down to 12″ chest girth, which makes it a good option for a small dog harness.